 Nicole Abadee meets two critically acclaimed novelists who draw from mythology to tell their stories.
 Hear Irish author Danny Denton and Canadian novelist Eliza Robertson in an absorbing discussion about the use of fable and lore in literature.
 Danny’s debut (The Earlie King & the Kid in Yellow) conjures a post-apocalyptic Ireland through myth, poetry and diverse narrative voices.
 Eliza’s (Demi-Gods) uses classical mythology as the blueprint for a dangerous romance that unfolds over a series of summers.

-Danny Denton is supported by the Consulate General of Ireland, Sydney.
+Danny Denton is supported by the Consulate General of Ireland, Sydney and Culture Ireland.

 Eliza Robertson is supported by the Consulate General of Canada, Sydney.